student-to-software-engineer/student-to-software-engineer/docs/7-find-your-first-internship/3-cover-letters/index.md

 Use your cover letter to explain how your background interests align with the company’s mission and values.

-Example: "I am particularly drawn to (company) because of its commitment to (value or mission).
-My experience in (relevant experience) has prepared me to contribute to this goal."
+Example: "I'm drawn to (company) because of its commitment to (value or mission).
+My experience in (relevant experience) has prepared me to contribute to (this goal)."

-## Do I Need a Cover Letter?
+## Do I Event Need a Cover Letter?

 Will every company read your cover letter?
 No.